-Moved by Christ’s love to pursue reconciliation and peace, honoring the dignity of every individual made in God’s image, The United Methodist Church is unwilling to turn a blind eye to injustice.
-Because of the Peace with Justice Sunday offering, the people of The United Methodist Church are able to make a difference together by sowing seeds—and yielding fruit!—of peace.
+Moved by Christ’s love to pursue reconciliation and peace, The United Methodist Church honors the dignity of every individual made in God’s image and is unwilling to turn a blind eye to injustice.
+Through the Peace with Justice Sunday offering, the people of The United Methodist Church are able to make a difference together by sowing seeds—and yielding fruit!—of peace.

-Half of our offering will go to support Peace with Justice Grants beyond our local church, at the Conference and Global level of the United Methodist Church.
+Half of our offering supports Peace with Justice Grants beyond our local church, at the Conference and Global level of the United Methodist Church.

-The remaining half of our offering will go to support the peace and justice work of Austin Region of Justice for Our Neighbors (ARJFON).
+The remaining half of our offering supports the peace and justice work of Austin Region of Justice for Our Neighbors (ARJFON).
 Justice for Our Neighbors is a United Methodist-affiliated immigration ministry that provides free or low-cost legal advice and services.

 Monetary donations for Peace with Justice may be left at our communion rail or sent to or brought by the church office during the month of June.